 A highlight was a visit to the massive Kalemegdan Fortress which was once the cities main military fortification.
 These days it is the Serb version of Central Park.
 The park is filled with museums (closed on Mondays) and has wonderful views of the old fortifications, some interesting public art, and incredible viewpoints of the confluence of the Danube and Sava rivers.

 Housed within the fortress is the Belgrade Zoo.
 I have to say, I’ve never seen so many bizarre animals in one place before.
 The highlight was this massive white tiger that sat in it’s cage looking about the size of a VW bug.
-I’ve never seen such an impressive animal before in my life.
+I’ve never seen such an impressive animal.
 This is the king, never mind the lion.His name is Khane and he was awe inspiring.
 In some cases only a small fence separated me or other visitors from the many big cats, wolves, or dangerous ostriches of the zoo.
 I’m certain that people have lost limbs or body parts in this zoo which is housed in an ancient fortress.
 I spent the better part of four hours wandering around the zoo and getting up close and personal with the animals.
 Because it was freaking cold, there weren’t a lot of people there.
 Just me, the caretakers, and a handful of others.
 The animals from tropical areas were inside a winter barn which was heated for them, must be a long winter since the barn wasn’t all that big judging by the number of animals inside.
 Think Noah’s Ark.
 Oddly, there was a section of the zoo that seemed to be all domestic dogs put in zoo cages.
 I wonder if they were wild dogs caught amongst the dangerous packs in the city.
 The man at the hostel told me that people are killed by dogs on a regular basis in Belgrade.
 Seems like a big problem.